Slot Watchers (not Weight Watchers) by Frank Scoblete

-I have been fat for 20 years now.
-Oh, yes, I work out every day and my heart rate is 55 beats a minute; but I am fat.
-I am 100 pounds over my fighting weight of 40 years ago!
+Yes, I have been fat for 20 years now.
+Oh yes, I work out every day and my heart rate is 55 beats a minute; but I am fat.
+When I last looked, I was 100 pounds over my fighting weight of 40 years ago!

 So I decided to go to Weight Watchers to lose several generations of body lard.
 I have been going for a month now and the process does work.
-I?ve lost weight.
-I am now less fat.
+I’ve lost weight and I am now less fat.

 Weight Watchers has a system of points based on the types of foods you are eating.
 You are told each week, “This week you can have 28 points per day” or such.
 You are even given extra points so you can occasionally eat somewhat more.
 I use those extra points for a few drinks.